Frequently Asked Questions

 Is there anywhere to sit at the Festival?

 Yes.
 Limited seating is available in the Music Tent and near food trucks on a first-come, first-served basis.
-Please note these seats will fill up during musical performance times and at lunchtime.
+Please note that these seats will fill up during musical performance times and at lunchtime.
 Visitors are welcome to bring their own portable chairs.

 Can I bring a stroller to the Festival?

 Yes.
 Strollers are welcome at all Festival activities, except inside our historic 1806 Mansion.
 Please park your stroller outside the Mansion before going inside.
+Jogging strollers work best on the terrain of the estate.

 I have another question.
 How can I contact Gore Place?